MakerLabCRI/FrugalMicroscope/StudentStories/3D printing/readme.md

 So we went on Adobe Illustrator & Photoshop in order to convert the cell's perimeter into a vectorial drawing.
 That way, the laser cutter would cut the cell and to grave the surface.
 It worked !!!
 We had this cell :

 ![alt text](https://github.com/MakerLabCRI/FrugalMicroscope/blob/master/StudentStories/3D%20printing/IMG-3024.JPG)

+There is still a lot to improve : indeed we just used a laser cut in order to create our cell, but it could be interesting to really print it with a 3D printer.
+Moreover we do not know if an automation of the conversion process between an image and a vectorial drawing could be possible, but it can be an exploratory project.
+Finally we also thought about creating a mechanical device that would take pictures of the samples, instead of having to use a human and his smartphone.